Flip-screen Computer Role-playing Games

 In flip-screen cRPGs the party is controlled via arrow-keys, numeric keypad or, if using a mouse, via an icon cluster.

 In flip-screen cRPGs the mouse-cursor is seamlessly moved between the icon cluster and the active drawspace.
-In the drawspace, interactable objects are manipulated with mouse-clicks and mouse-movements.
-For example, doors are opened and closed, keys are inserted into locks, switches are toggled, torches are removed from and placed back in torch-brackets, and items are picked up and put down.
+In the drawspace interactable objects are manipulated with mouse-clicks and mouse-movements.
+For example, doors are opened and closed, keys are inserted into locks, switches are toggled, torches are removed from and placed back into torch-brackets, and items are picked up, put down and thrown.

 An item that has been clicked on in the drawspace auto-attaches itself to the mouse-cursor and can be placed into the inventory with another click, and vice versa.